twilio/twilio-cli/README.md

 twilio login
 ```

 This is for caching your credentials for your _existing_ Twilio account (aka Project) locally.
 You will be prompted for a shorthand identifier for your Twilio project.
-This is referred to as the "project ID" which is just an easy to remember, short string to identify the project.
+This is referred to as the "project ID", which is just an easy to remember, short string to identify the project.
 (If you've used `git` before, it's like the name you assign to a remote like "origin".)

 Note, while you are prompted for your Account SID and Auth Token, these are not saved.
 An API Key is created (look for "twilio-cli for [username] on [hostname]" in the console) and stored in your system's keychain.